johnzastrow/johnzastrow.github.io/_posts/2012-01-17-example-with-php-and-spatialite-part-2.md

 *This post is part of a series [[1]](https://johnzastrow.github.io/2012/01/16/example-with-php-and-spatialite-part-1/ "Example with PHP and Spatialite, part 1"), [[2]](https://johnzastrow.github.io/2012/01/17/example-with-php-and-spatialite-part-2/ "Example with PHP and Spatialite, part 2"), [[3]](https://johnzastrow.github.io/2012/01/18/spatialite-and-spatial-indexes/ "Spatialite and Spatial Indexes"), [[4]](https://johnzastrow.github.io/2012/01/20/spatialite-speed-test/ "Spatialite Speed Test")*

-So I’m ready to take the next steps with my little project.
+So I'm ready to take the next steps with my little project.
 This is a continuation of my [previous post ](https://johnzastrow.github.io/2012/01/16/example-with-php-and-spatialite-part-1/ "Example with PHP and Spatialite, part 1")about my little journey.
 At this point I am connecting to a physical database file that I loaded with some sample data (12-digit watersheds).
-Now I’m going to practice with queries and you can see the results below.
+Now I'm going to practice with queries and you can see the results below.

 Here are the base data.